citiususc/Linguakit/README.md

 Made by the ProLNat@GE Group (http://gramatica.usc.es/pln/), CiTIUS, University of Santiago de Compostela.

-New more efficient version released in 22 June 2017 by César Piñeiro.
+New more efficient version released in 22 June 2017 by César Piñeiro (also for Windows: `linguakit.bat` command).

 LinguaKit is a Natural Language Processing tool containing several NLP modules: